zbaker94/Obsidian-Coding/Scratch Pad/Wave Function Collapse Scheduling.md

 	5. else
 		1. goto 1

-*It is possible to do multiple iterations of this to generate possible schedules. simply starting at a different random shift could yield significantly different results.
+*It is possible to do multiple iterations of this to generate different possible schedules. simply starting at a different random shift could yield significantly different results.
 Other options could be to explore relaxing or ignoring certain rules if they result in a schedule that works.
 Maybe just store invalid schedules as possible options.
-Could also generate a schedule that only accounts for availability and skills as a "starting point"*
+Could also generate a schedule that only accounts for availability as a "starting point" for manual scheduling.*

 *In practice this would shake out as several options for the user to work from.
 Ideally we could generate a schedule that requires zero modification from the user but will provide the ability to arbitrarily change any schedule as they see fit.
-A QL feature here would be useful if we show the user invalid generated schedules as well: notify the user that a schedule violates one or more rules (but do not prevent them from using it).*
+A QL feature here would also be useful if we show the user invalid generated schedules: notify the user that a schedule violates one or more rules (but do not prevent them from using it).*